 Let Opportunity Come To You

-Also make sure to set trading alerts for when your favorite coins reach an all-time low or break out of a major support line.
-Which you’re doing here is, waiting for the trade to come to you as opposed to forcing one.
+Also make sure to set trading alerts for when your favorite coins reach an all-time low or break out of a major support.
+Wait for the trade to come to you as opposed to forcing one.
 This will save you many painful days of regret.

 Watch For Paralysis By Overanalysis

 Technical analysis is not a prediction into the future.
 If that was the case we’d all be billionaires by now.
 Studying charts for hours is not going to produce consistent income.
-If certain charting patterns and signals for a trade don’t feel right or certain indicators are not confirming one another, then it’s best that you trust your gut and save your money to trade another day.
+If certain charting patterns and signals don’t feel right or indicators are not confirming your strategy, then it’s best you trust your gut.
+Save your money to trade another day.

 There will be plenty of times where chart patterns and indicators point to a potential breakout and it doesn’t happen.
 Don’t let it get to you as the market is made up of too many irrational factors for it to be too predictable.
-Continue to hone in a strategy that works for you and utilize it on a consistent basis.
+Continue to use a strategy that works for you and implement it on a consistent basis.

 Only Invest What You Can Afford To Lose

-This is not only a bad idea for trading crypto but for any investment opportunity.
-You’ll also soon realize that your emotions get the best of you when you’re trading money that you can’t afford to lose.
+This is not only a bad idea for trading but for any investment opportunity as well.
+You’ll also realize that your emotions get the best of you when you’re trading money that you can’t afford to lose.
 Trading with the mindset of not giving a damn is one of the most powerful mindsets that you can bring to the table.

-I hope this guide helps you on your journey towards monetary independence.
-Be sure to check out our other guides related to technical analysis, fundamentals, and our wealth of crypto trading tools which will help you out along your path to crypto millions.
+I hope this guide helps you on your journey towards wealth and independence.
+Be sure to check out our other guides related to technical analysis, trading fundamentals, and crypto trading tools.
+They’ll help you along your path to crypto millions.
 Good luck and happy trading!

 Leave a Comment